 When would the grade "NE" (Not Evaluated) be found on the report card?

-If the child was not evaluated on a standard taught, a grade of "NE" will be found in the box.
+If a student was not evaluated on a standard taught, a grade of "NE" will be found in the box.
 For example, a student just beginning to learn English as Second Language (ESL) would receive an NE, as would a new/transfer student who has not been assessed during the marking period.

 Will standards-based grading change how a student is identified for gifted services?